karunakarrao/DevOps/Terraform/Terraform Basics.md

     key2 = "value2"
   }
 }
-# Note: Represents a collection of key-value pairs, where all keys and values are of the same type.
+# Note: Represents a collection of key-value pairs, where all keys and values are of the same type. access var.example_map["key1"]
 ```

 Lab-1: DEFAULT values in variable.tf file